Unsupervised Dense Information Retrieval with Contrastive Learning: Experiments

-Next, we report nDCG@10 on the BEIR benchmark for different retrievers trained on MS-MARCO in Table~\ref{tab:beir_ndcg} (recall@100 can be found in Table~\ref{tab:beir_recall} of appendix).
+Next, we report nDCG@10 on the BEIR benchmark for different retrievers trained on MS~MARCO in Table~\ref{tab:beir_ndcg} (recall@100 can be found in Table~\ref{tab:beir_recall} of appendix).
 We individually report results on each dataset as well as the average over 14 datasets of the BEIR Benchmark (excluding 3 for license reasons).
-We observe that when used as pre-training, contrastive learning leads to strong performance: contriever obtains state-of-the art performance when finetuned on the MS-MARCO dataset.
-It should be noted that our fine-tuning procedure on MS-MARCO is simpler than for other dense retrievers: we use a simple strategy for negative mining and do not use distillation.
+We observe that when used as pre-training, contrastive learning leads to strong performance: contriever obtains the best results among dense bi-encoder methods for the nDCG@10, and is state-of-the-art for the recall@100 (improving the average recall@100 from 65.0 to 67.1).
+This strong recall@100 performance can be further exploited by using a cross-encoder\footnote{We use the existing \texttt{ms-marco-MiniLM-L-6-v2} cross-encoder model to perform the re-ranking.} to re-rank the retrieved documents: this leads to the state-of-the-art on 8 datasets of the BEIR benchmark for the nDCG@10, as well as on average.
+It should be noted that our fine-tuning procedure on MS~MARCO is simpler than for other retrievers, as we use a simple strategy for negative mining and do not use distillation.
 Our model would probably also benefits from improvements proposed by these retrievers, but this is beyond the scope of this paper.

 Finally, we illustrate the benefit of our retriever compared to BM25 in a \emph{few-shot} setting, where we have access to a small number of in-domain retrieval examples.
 This setting is common in practice, and lexical based methods, like BM25, cannot leverage the small training sets to adapt its weights.
 In Table~\ref{tab:beir_fewshot}, we report nDCG@10 on three datasets from BEIR associated with the smallest training sets, ranging from 729 to 5,500 queries.
-We observe that on these small datasets, our pre-training leads to better results than BERT pre-training, even when BERT is fine-tuned on MS-MARCO as an intermediate step.
+We observe that on these small datasets, our pre-training leads to better results than BERT pre-training, even when BERT is fine-tuned on MS~MARCO as an intermediate step.
 Our pre-trained model also outperforms BM25, showing the advantage of dense retriever over lexical methods in the few-shot setting.
-More details are given in Appendix~\ref{appendix:technical}.
+More details are given in Appendix~\ref{appendix:technical_fewshot}.